 Sections in Layout View in ASP.NET Core MVC

-In this article, I am going to discuss the Sections in Layout View in ASP.NET Core MVC Application.
-Please read our previous article, where we discussed the Layout View in ASP.NET Core MVC Application.
-We will also work with the same example we created in our previous article.
-As part of this article, we are going to discuss the following pointers.
+In this article, I will discuss the Sections in Layout View in ASP.NET Core MVC Application.
+Please read our previous article discussing the Layout View in ASP.NET Core MVC Application.
+We will also work with the example we created in our previous article.
+As part of this article, we will discuss the following pointers.

-4. How to use the RenderSection Method in ASP.NET Core MVC?
+4. How Do We Use the RenderSection Method in ASP.NET Core MVC?

-5. How to Provide Section Content in a View?
+5. How Do We Provide Section Content in a Child View?

-In order to understand Need for Sections in a Layout View, let us first create a custom javascript file.
-First, create a folder at the root level of the application with the name wwwroot if not already there.
-As we are creating the project using Model-View-Controller, so the wwwroot folder should be there.
+To understand the Need for Sections in a Layout View, let us first create a custom JavaScript file.
+If it isn’t already there, create a folder at the root level of the application with the name wwwroot.
+As we create the project using Model-View-Controller, the wwwroot folder should be there.

 In general, all the static files of our ASP.NET Core MVC Application need to be placed within this wwwroot folder.
-Once you have created the “wwwroot” folder, within wwwroot folder, create a subfolder within this with the name “js” if not already there, and then add a javascript file with the name “CustomJavascript.js” within the js folder.
+Once you have created the “wwwroot” folder, create a subfolder within it with the name “js” if it is not already there, and then add a Javascript file with the name “CustomJavascript.js” within the js folder.

 Adding JavaScript File in ASP.NET Core MVC Application

-Once you add the CustomJavascript.js file, your wwwroot folder should look as shown in the below image.
+Once you add the CustomJavascript.js file, your wwwroot folder should look as shown in the image below.

 Sections in Layout View in ASP.NET Core MVC

-If we have a custom javascript file (i.e., CustomJavascript.js) and all the views of our application require that file, then we need to place that file in the Layout View of our application.
+If we have a custom Javascript file (e.g., CustomJavascript.js) and all the views of our application require that file, we need to place that file in the Layout View of our application.
 Let us add that CustomJavascript.js file within our _Layout.cshtml file.
 So, modify the _Layout.cshtml file as follows.

 <!DOCTYPE html>